wolski/protriple/BenchmarkingConference.md

   - simulated dataset, and why sometimes it is not possible to simulate
 - separation of concern
   - those assing software are not the same as developing it
+- Actuality - once benchmark is published it might already be outdated
+  - Methods and Software is changing
+  - software packages get updated
 - other
   - data privacy
   - simulation of data (I guess we con not simulte data)